Murray Sinclair: Truth and Reconciliation Commission

-Personal life and death
+Personal life

 Sinclair was a Fourth Degree Midewiwin member of the Three Fires Society, a traditional Ojibwe medicine society of great significance to the Ojibwe people.

 Sinclair's traditional Ojibwe name was Mizanay Gheezhik, meaning "the One Who Speaks of Pictures in the Sky".
 He was named by Traditional Ojibwe Teacher and Elder Onaubinisay (Jim Dumont).

 Sinclair had two children (including son Niigaan Sinclair) from his first marriage to Jeanette Warren.
 He was later married to Katherine Morrisseau-Sinclair (1955–2024) and they had a daughter.
 As well, the Sinclair family adopted two daughters into the family.

+Sinclair served on numerous community boards including The Jemima Centre for the Handicapped, Scouts Canada, The John Howard Society, The Royal Canadian Air Cadets, The Canadian Club, The Canadian Native Law Students Association, The Canadian Indian Lawyers Association (now the Indigenous Bar Association), The Social Planning Council of Winnipeg, the Ma Mawi Wi Chi Itata Centre, AbinochiZhawaynDakooziwin Ojibway Immersion Nursery School Board, the Selkirk Friendship Centre, the Manitoba Provincial Judges Association, the Manitoba Bar Association, the National Judicial Institute and the board of regents of the University of Winnipeg.

+Death

+“Peacefully and surrounded by love” from his family, Sinclair died in Winnipeg after battling congestive heart failure and subsequently being hospitalized over the past few months.
 Sinclair died at St. Boniface Hospital in Winnipeg, on November 4, 2024, at the age of 73.
 He was interred at Glen Eden Cemetery in Winnipeg.

-Civic life

-Sinclair served on numerous community boards including The Jemima Centre for the Handicapped, Scouts Canada, The John Howard Society, The Royal Canadian Air Cadets, The Canadian Club, The Canadian Native Law Students Association, The Canadian Indian Lawyers Association (now the Indigenous Bar Association), The Social Planning Council of Winnipeg, the Ma Mawi Wi Chi Itata Centre, AbinochiZhawaynDakooziwin Ojibway Immersion Nursery School Board, the Selkirk Friendship Centre, the Manitoba Provincial Judges Association, the Manitoba Bar Association, the National Judicial Institute and the board of regents of the University of Winnipeg.